mingxuZhang2/PhD-Basic-Knowledge/README.md

 - [ ]  [CS224N(For NLP Technique)](https://web.stanford.edu/class/cs224n/index.html#schedule): CS224N-2024 Spring is taught by Stanford.
 The course covers NLP techniques, including LLM, RLHF, DPO, and more.
 The problem is that there are no available teaching videos right now; only the 2023 course materials are accessible.
 Therefore, I will start by learning from the slides.
 CS224N includes tutorials and assignments.
 There are four assignments, and I will complete these assignments and take notes.
 I will complete at least one tutorial per week and upload my progress to my GitHub repository.
     - [√]  Word Vectors [Note](https://github.com/mingxuZhang2/PhD-Basic-Knowledge/tree/main/CS224N/Chapter%201%20Word%20Vectors)
-    - [ ]  Word Vectors and Language Models
+    - [ ]  Word Vectors, Word Senses, and Neural Classifiers
     - [ ]  Backpropagation and Neural Network Basics
     - [ ]  Dependency Parsing
     - [ ]  Recurrent Neural Networks